panoptic-labs/hypovault/README.md

 2. Ensure your `.env` is up to date

-If you don't have a Safe transaction API key, you'll need to generate one here for the `SAFE_TX_API_BEARER` env var: https://developer.safe.global/api-keys
+If you don't have a Safe transaction API key, you'll need to generate one here for the `SAFE_TX_API_KEY` env var: https://developer.safe.global/api-keys

 Example for a ledger signer using account 9: